Eviction Process in Virginia

 • Other violations, such as subletting the rental or altering the unit without your approval.

-If you are a landlord looking to evict a tenant in Virginia, there are certain laws and a specific process that you must follow in order to remain legal.
+If you are a landlord looking to evict a tenant in Virginia, there are certain laws and a specific legal process that you must follow in order to remain legal.

 Here’s a basic overview of the Virginia eviction process, from the notice to the court hearing.